ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 ![automl-4.png](images/automl/automl-4.png)

-We can explore the model explanation and the metrics we are interested.
-Other than the primary metric, we are interested with the mean absolute error and the root mean squared log error since these are the metrics used in the competitions given above.
+We can explore the model explanation and the metrics we are interested in.
+Other than the primary metric, we are interested in the mean absolute error and the root mean squared log error since these are the metrics used in the competitions given above.

 <p style="color:blue;font-size:10px;">Model explanation</p>